mishaturnbull/PySpeedTest/docs/gettingstarted.md

 ## Mac

+***UPDATE 2018/02/08***:  I tested it on a friend's Mac and found [multiple issues](https://github.com/mishaturnbull/PySpeedTest/issues/8).
+It doesn't work right now.
+I'm working on making it work.
+Hopefully it will work soon.

 Problem here.
 I don't have a Mac, so I can't test anything on them.
 I also can't compile single-file builds for them either.
 You'll be stuck executing the Python source until I can find a better solution -- which I am working on.
 In the mean time, you can do this:

 1. Download the zip file from the left side of the screen